Namysh/vue-composable-list/README.md

   - **Returns** _(Boolean)_

 Provides a set of **functions** and **properties** in order to use the `mousemove` event.
+> If touch event is activated, the first touch point (finger) will be choosed
 ##### Example 1
 ```js
 setup() {